Security Engineer · PhD · AI Integrity & Trust Safety

 Hunting AI-powered threats at scale.
 Researching why the bias was there to begin with.

-Anna Litou is an experienced Security Engineer and PhD researcher, formerly at Meta and IBM, working at the intersection of artificial intelligence, trust, and human behavior.
-Currently available for leadership, board, advisory, and speaking engagements.
+Anna Litou is a Security Engineer and PhD researcher at Meta, working at the intersection of artificial intelligence, trust, and human behavior.
+Open to leadership, board, advisory, and speaking engagements.

 Get in touch →